 The resource and contact register identified as Attachment 1 provides a complete list of shelter locations, contact names, type of animals, number of animals and any relevant information from the shelter owner and is in the notes.

-Welfare Evacuation Centres
+Evacuation Centres

-In emergencies the protection of human life is the priority for the HMA however, animal lives are an important consideration because of their intrinsic and economical value to people.
-Individuals will make their own decisions about their animals but, evacuation timings, capacity to transport and locations to where they can move their animals may constrain them.

-Evacuation Welfare Centres should recognise people who have pets and animals in impact areas may evacuate to these centres.
-Whilst animals are not permitted inside welfare centres, they may remain onsite externally with the owners and Welfare Centre managers should establish designated external areas onsite.
+In emergencies, the protection of human life remains the priority for the HMA; however, animal welfare is an important consideration due to the intrinsic and economic value animals hold for individuals and the community.
+While owners and carers are responsible for making decisions regarding their animals, evacuation timing, transport capacity, and available destinations may limit their options.
+For health and safety reasons, animals are not permitted inside evacuation centres, with the exception of recognised assistance animals.
+Where it is safe to do so, owners and carers should make every effort to relocate animals to friends, family, or other suitable locations outside the impacted area, and monitor EmergencyWA for current animal welfare information.
+It is recognised, however, that some evacuees may arrive at evacuation centres with animals.
+In these circumstances, animals may remain in designated external areas, where available and appropriate.
+Evacuation centre managers may, in consultation with facility owners, identify and designate suitable external areas for the temporary holding of animals or provide advice on alternative arrangements where available.
+Owners and carers retain full responsibility for their animals at all times and must remain with them while onsite.

 Transportation and Evacuation Route Options

-Transportation and Evacuation route options will be developed in conjunction with the Intelligence Unit within the Incident Management Team.
+Transportation and Evacuation route options may be developed in conjunction with the Intelligence Unit within the IMT.

-Any transportation requests should be made in consultation with Incident Controller.
+Prior to any transportation requests being made to the IMT, the person making the request should see information from the Emergency WA site which will provide information on the safest evacuation direction and routes.
+This information will be dependent on the warning level (Advice, Watch and Act, or Emergency).

 Stray Animals

-Managing displaced or stray animals will be performed by the AWT, who will first endeavour to identify the owner or persons responsible for the animal/s and reunite them, transferring responsibility.
+Managing displaced or stray animals will be performed by the AWT, who will first endeavour to identify the owner or carer responsible for the animal/s and reunite them, transferring responsibility.

-If person/s responsible for the animals cannot be identified or contacted, The AWT will assess the situation and if safe to do so will endeavour to confine the animal/s depending on the circumstances.
-This may be in situ if the infrastructure is available, or the animal/s will be transported to one of the animal welfare shelters.
+If the owner or carer responsible for the animals cannot be identified or contacted, The AWT will assess the situation and if safe to do so will endeavour to confine the animal/s depending on the circumstances.
+This may be in situ if the infrastructure is available, or the animal/s may be transported to one of the animal welfare shelters.

-Displaced or stray animals may not be sheltered within the City’s boundaries in an emergency.
+Displaced or stray animals will not be sheltered within the City’s pound or impound yard in an emergency.

 Access to Properties

+If road closures are in place people will be prevented from travelling past road blocks and must obey the direction of emergency service personnel staffing the road block.

+If there is an active emergency incident in the vicinity of the subject property with emergency service personnel present, permission to access the property will generally be denied.

+Any person seeking access to their property must first seek information from the Emergency WA website.

 Any person/s wanting to return to their property in the zone of emergency operations for purpose of animal welfare must seek authority from the Hazard Management Agency Incident Control Centre.
 Animal Welfare Assessment, Triage and Treatment

-The rescue of animals shall be coordinated by the AWT in conjunction with the Incident Management Team.
+If it is beyond the capacity of the owner, the rescue of animals shall be coordinated by the AWT in conjunction with the Incident Management Team.
 Tasking will be delegated through the Incident Controller or Incident Management Team to the AWT.

 The AWT shall: